contagious-c/Macro_software-flavourtown-/README.md

 THIS IS BECAUSE THIS REQURES ACCES TO YOUR KEYBOARD AND EACH OPERATING SYSTEM HAS ITS OWN WAY TO ALLOW THAT AND I CANT ACCOUNT FOR EVERYTHING

+This is just what the code is this cannot run
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/OWNER/REPO-NAME)